dansnerd/hlsjs-videojs-plugin/README.md

 # HLS plugin for video.js using hls.js

 Plays HLS with [video.js](https://github.com/videojs/video.js) on any HTML5 platform, even where it's not natively supported, using  a v0 compatible [hls.js](https://github.com/video-dev/hls.js) library of your choice (or the default bundled one).

 This plugin implements a videojs source handler for m3u8 files or other HLS mime-type matching source objects.

-An Hls.js distro is bundled by default with this plugin and there is no need to include it in addition.

-The plugin can also be built without bundling Hls.js (see package-script `npm run build:use-external-hlsjs`).
-In this case, an Hls.js distro should be installed in the environment, exported as a  `window` property or via your own build toolchain in a CJS/UMD fashion.
-This should allow to use the Hls.js version of your choice, without having to rebuild the plugin.
-See the section [Dependency Injection](#dependency-injection) in this readme for more information on this feature.

-NOTE: This plugin was created from code forked-off a [Peer5 implementation](https://github.com/Peer5/videojs-contrib-hls) with the motivation to ensure Hlsjs/videojs API type-safety as well as flexible choice of versions on the user-side; specifically allow using a videojs v7+ distro and latest Hls.js v0 or other compatible distro.
+This plugin was created from code forked-off a [Peer5 implementation](https://github.com/Peer5/videojs-contrib-hls) with the motivation to ensure Hlsjs/videojs API type-safety as well as flexible choice of versions on the user-side; specifically allow using a videojs v7+ distro and latest Hls.js v0 or other compatible distro.

-## Getting Started
+# Usage / Getting Started

 Take a look at `examples/index.html` and use the files in `dist` of this git repo.

+You can find the prebuilts in `dist` folder or build yourself using `npm run build`.

+There are two build flavors for this plugins distro:

+* Hls.js is bundled with the plugin and there is no need to include it in addition.

+* No Hls.js is bundled with the plugin.
+You can make sure it exists at load time and the plugin will be setup automatically, or you can call the setup function manually and perform dependency-injection for both the Hls.js and videojs dependency modules.

+For more information on this, see the (Dependency Injection)[#dependency-injection] section in here.

+# Examples

+Find sample code for both the external and bundle case in the `examples` folder.

+# Dev

+Use `npm start` to run a dev-server.

 ## Options
 hls.js is [very configurable](https://github.com/dailymotion/hls.js/blob/master/API.md#fine-tuning), you may pass in an options object to the source handler at player initialization.
 You can pass in options just like you would for other parts of video.js: